eniolakunle/ConcurrentJava/src/ex4/README.md

-# 🦖 Solving Race Conditions: Dinosaur Status Updater
+# 🦖 Exercise 5: Solving Race Conditions

 Solve race conditions in the following code snippet. updater1 and updater2 both are trying to update the status of the same dinosaur object.
 Since they run concurrently, it might